 I mean, Mitt Romney was a great guy.

-He supported and advocated many of Trump's positions, not all, but many, and Mitt Romney still, he was called a racist and a sexist, and he cut some kids' hair when he was in high school.
+And Mitt Romney, still, he was called a racist and a sexist, and he cut some kids' hair when he was in high school.

-This is this is what the left does.
+This is what the left does.

-You know, I'm watching this whole Jeffrey Epstein saga unfold before our eyes, and you know, it's a pretty despicable, disgusting story to me because you're talking about the possibility of widespread pedophilia, and now that he has been brought up on charges in the Southern District of New York, well now all of a sudden, even though there were how many trips with Bill Clinton on the Lolita Express, well, that doesn't matter.
+And now that he has been brought up on charges in the southern district of New York, well, now all of a sudden, even though there were how many trips with Bill Clinton on the Lolita Express, well, that doesn't matter.

-It's only that well, we won't mention it during the 2016 election when Bill Clinton we had learned, oh, let's see.
+It's only that, well, we won't mention it during the 2016 election when Bill Clinton, we had learned, oh, let's see.

-Oh, had 20 some odd separate phone numbers, and a lot of them were Bill Clinton's number.
+Oh, had 20 some-odd separate phone numbers, and a lot of them were Bill Clinton's number.

-We know that Bill Clinton traveled to what they called Orgy Island, the Lolita Express, and you have one of the accusers saying Epstein assigned two girls to take care of Bill Clinton.
+And you have one of the accusers saying Epstein assigned two girls to take care of Bill Clinton.

 That was in the Daily Mail of March of 2011.